Azumano student class photograph taken at the

 When using the digital camera no prints are provided.
 However, more images are likely to be taken and all of them are placed onto a DVD.

-Use of this service is limited to situations like a portrait of your immediate family, a couple, a graduation picture, professional portrait.
+Use of this service is limited to situations like a portrait of your immediate family, a couple, a graduation picture, professional portrait for use on a business card and similar needs.
 There is no set time limit for this type of portrait work but it usually takes an hour.

 Travel time is only charged if I have to travel more than 30 minutes each way.